| How to Use Concordances

 which is much shorter.
 (Miller began his studies in 1816, six years

 before James Strong was born.)
+Under a given

 KJV word, Strong’s lists every verse where the word appears,